tw1ndark/tw1ndark/README.md

 ---
 #### before you interact ( disclaimer )

-I don't really understand or maintain any type of relationship, please don't take it personally as I struggle to interact and speak with people in general
+I generally don't understand or maintain relationships well, don't take it personally as I just have an innate discomfort around people

+I have a very low social battery unless my fixation was mentioned.
+I'm not very hyper nor energetic so I apologise if I seem dry or not as active
 </details>
 </div>